-- provide justifications for the recommendations made against each Practice Requirement being audited - raise any Non-conformances identified during the audit - outline any Opportunities for Improvement identified during the audit.
+- provide justifications for the recommendations made against each Practice Requirement being Audited - raise any non-conformances identified during the Audit - outline any Opportunities for Improvement identified during the Audit.

-All non-conformances and Opportunities for Improvement must be reflected in the Audit Report, regardless of whether they were addressed or closed-out during the audit.
+All non-conformances and Opportunities for Improvement must be reflected in the Audit Report, regardless of whether they were addressed or closed during the Audit.

-Table 13: Provider timeframes for delivery of Quality Principles Audit Report undertaken by a Quality Auditor a copy of the Quality Principles Audit Report that has been signed by both the Quality Auditor and the Provider where relevant, a copy of the CAP that has been signed by both the Quality Auditor and the Provider.
-The Quality Auditor must send to the department (via ESQAF@dewr.gov.au) and copying in the Provider the selfassessment tool that has been completed by the Provider and reviewed by the Quality Auditor.
+Table 13: Provider timeframes for delivery of Quality Principles Audit Report undertaken by a Quality Auditor

+Timeframes for Quality Principles Audit report delivery from closing meeting date Requirement Within 30 business days The Provider must send to the Department (via ESQAF@dewr.gov.au and copy in their Department Provider Lead) in word format not PDF: a copy of the Quality Principles Audit Report that has been signed by both the Quality Auditor and the Provider where relevant, a copy of the CAP that has been signed by both the Quality Auditor and the Provider.
+The Quality Auditor must send to the Department (via ESQAF@dewr.gov.au), and copying in the Provider, the completed self-assessment report in word format not PDF.